skooter500/csresources/README.md

 # cs resources

-"Education is about lighting a fire, not filling a pale"
+"Education is about lighting a fire, not filling a pail"

 "As we enjoy great advantages from the inventions of others, we should be glad of an opportunity to serve others by any invention of ours; and this we should do freely and generously"